horiagali/Code-Metrics-Engine/README.md

 5. Create a new Pull Request.

 ## TODO
-- add more code prettiness features
 - write tests
-- make it work with class in class
 - add colors to the code
 - offer fixed code